 Whisky, Golf, and National Pride

 You can’t talk about Scotland without mentioning Scotch whisky.
-Its rich history, especially in the Highlands and islands, reflects centuries of craftsmanship. 👉 The History of Whisky in the Scottish Highlands
+Its rich history, especially in the Highlands and islands, reflects centuries of craftsmanship.
+Scotland is home to more than 140 active distilleries, producing everything from the peaty, smoky malts of Islay to the delicate, floral drams of Speyside.
+Whisky is not merely a drink here—it is a cultural institution, a point of fierce regional pride, and an art form. 👉 The History of Whisky in the Scottish Highlands

 Why It Still Matters